U.S. regulator found another cheat device in Audi car: report

 Bild am Sonntag said a spokesman for Audi had declined to comment, citing ongoing talks with U.S. and California regulators on a proposed fix for cars with 3.0 liter engines.

-(Reporting by Maria Sheahan; Additional reporting by Andreas Cremer and Joe White; Editing by Alexander Smith)
+(Reporting by Maria Sheahan; Additional reporting by Andreas Cremer and Joe White; Editing by Alexander Smith and Adrian Croft)